 • Cultivates positive relationships, assists with parent conferences, and maintains effective communication with parents.
 Engages parents as volunteers to connect them to the YMCA.

-• Assist with maintaining program site and equipment to ensure it is hazard free, clean and well organized.
+• Assist with maintaining the program site and equipment to ensure it is hazard-free, clean, and well organized.

 • Assist with maintaining required program records and inventory of materials.

 • Attends and participates in program activities, events, staff meetings, and staff training.

 • Adhere to guidelines applicable to the Child and Adult Care Food Program.

 • Must complete eighteen hours of Early Education training and/or course work annually in person and online.